Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 ## Prep (before the next lab)

-You will be assigned three other groups.
+Find three other groups.
 Visit their Lab Hub pages, watch their videos, and give them reactions and feedback: tell them what you saw happening, guess the masterwork and the goals of the characters, and ask about anything that wasn't clear.

+**Who were the other groups you kibbutzed with?
+Add links to their project pages here.**
 **Summarize the feedback you got from your partners here.**

 ## Remix, Update, or Critique the Master